cirruslabs/tart/docs/quick-start.md

 * Fedora
     * `ghcr.io/cirruslabs/fedora:latest`

-Note that these Linux images have a minimal disk size, and you might want to resize them right after cloning:
+Note that these Linux images have a minimal disk size of 20 GB, and you might want to resize them right after cloning:

 ```bash
 tart clone ghcr.io/cirruslabs/ubuntu:latest ubuntu